oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 kubectl get constrainttemplates
 ```

 And voilà!
 That’s how easy it is to deploy Gatekeeper policies as OCI image in a GitOps way.
+Congrats!

 ## Test this policy in the cluster